glenliu/glenliu.github.io/finance/cfa/level3/SS5-6 PWM.md

 ## h discuss the effects that ability and willingness to take risk have on risk tolerance;

-### ablity
+### Ablity
-ability of the portfolio to sustain losses without putting the client’s goals in jeopardy;
+Ability of the portfolio to sustain losses without putting the client’s goals in jeopardy;
 how much volatility the portfolio can withstand and still meet the client’s required expenditures.

 - size of expenditure: negative